 The Certified EIR stated that construction electricity would be consumed, on a limited basis, to power lighting, electric equipment, and supply and convey water for dust control.
 During construction of new development, the electricity demand at any given time would vary throughout the construction period based on the construction activities being performed and would cease upon completion of construction.
-Electricity use from construction-related activities.
+Electricity use from construction would be short-term, limited to working hours, used for necessary construction-related activities.
 When not in use, electric equipment would be powered off so as to avoid unnecessary energy consumption.
 Furthermore, the electricity used for off-road light construction equipment would have the co-benefit of reducing construction-related energy use from more traditional construction-related energy such as diesel fuel.
 Therefore, the Certified EIR concluded that the impact from construction electrical demand would be less than significant and would not result in the wasteful, inefficient, and unnecessary consumption of energy.